stroblhofwarte/StroblCap/README.md

 This package installs also the EnvironmentPlot application to check for a working environment while observing stars.

+(18.01.2021) Bug: The automatic dew control is not running yet.

 # Firmware

 The firmware supports two environment sensors (BMP280 only) for each channel.
 The small